 Place serving spoons and tongs with all dishes – even finger foods.
 This will prevent contamination between guests and different foods.

-Traveling to your holiday party
+Traveling to your holiday party and food safety

 You’ve been asked to contribute to a friend’s dinner party.
 Here’s how to bring over that dish safely: